ga-curriculum/itb-installfest-early-2025/ubuntu/README.md

   <span class="subhead">Ubuntu</span>
 </h1>

 Please only proceed with this guide if you cannot use Windows or macOS.
-While developing on Ubuntu is more than possible, many course tools we use, such as Zoom, perform better on Windows or macOS.
+While taking the course on Linux is more than possible, many course tools we use, such as Zoom, perform better on Windows or macOS.
 Proceed at your own risk.

 ## What you need to begin *(you must read this, do not skip this, this is important)*

-- ***A device running Ubuntu 22.04 LTS (Jammy Jellyfish).***
+- ***A device running Ubuntu 24.04 LTS (Noble Numbat).***
 - At least 40GB of free hard drive space.
 - At least 8GB of RAM.
 16GB of RAM or more is preferable and will improve your learning experience (particularly when screen sharing in Zoom).
 - A user account with administrative privilege to your local installation of Ubuntu.